 Cladistics: Principles and Applications

 What is Cladistics?
 Cladistics is a widely used method in the field of biology for deducing the evolutionary history and relationships among species.
 This article explores the principles, methods, applications, and significance of cladistics in understanding the complex web of life on Earth with a focus on its historical development, key concepts, modern applications, and its limitation.
+You can easily download this note as a PDF using the link provided just below the post for quick access and offline reading.

 Evolution Notes | Evolution PPTs | Evolution MCQs